bradosia/BookFiler-Widget-QT-Sort-Filter-Table/README.md

-# BookFiler Library: Sort Filter Tree Widget
+# BookFiler Widget w/ QT: Sort Filter Tree Widget
-This is a QT5 widget that creates a `QTreeView` with sorting and filtering functionality with a `sqlite3` backend.
+This is a QT5 widget that creates a `QTreeView` with sorting, filtering, and item selection functionality with a `sqlite3` backend.

 # Usage Instructions